christowski/christophrauscher.de/src/colophone.md

 - [RSS Feed]({{ site.url }}/feed.xml) (Posts and newsletters)
 - [Newsletter feed]({{ site.url }}/feed.xml) (via ButtonDown)

-I also write a German blog ([Christowski](https://christowski.de)) which is more personal and usually disconneced from my work stuff.
+I also write a German blog ([Christowski Blog](https://christowski.de)) which is more personal and usually disconneced from my work stuff.
 You can visit it here, and subscribe to the [RSS feed](https://christowski.de/blog/feed/) (it’s a separate one!).